jonhiggs/ml67/doc/02-circuit.md

 If you are not interested in *how* it works, you can safely move on to the next section [Patching in](./patching).

-I'm going to cheat for now and just give you the answer.
-Perhaps you can reverse-engineer how I came to the answer if you are interested.
+It took a bit of experimenting and probing with a multimeter to work out the circuit.
+There is little use of you doing it yourself so I won't cover the tedious process of working out what went where.

 ![The original 28pin header](../images/header.png)

+**NB: OC13 and C13 are the same thing.
+I have a feeling that it was a misprint**

-The first thing we should do is decide upon is what to name each of the keys.
-It doesn't really matter what they are called at this point, but to make things easier, I'm going to use the same naming scheme we will use later within the TMK firmware.
+The first thing we should do is decide upon what to name each of the keys.
+To make things easy I'm going to use the same naming scheme we will use later within the TMK firmware.

 ![Keys](../images/keys.png)

 Each key has three values.
-Top is the TMK identifier which we will use in the firmware [later on](./04-tmk).
+Top is the TMK identifier.
 The Middle value is the column.
 The last is the row.

-TODO: fix link.
+TODO: fix link (it's in Pocket).
 If you don't understand how a keyboard matrix works, I recommend you take a look at [this]().

 The factory matrix looks like this: